Lightyear falls short, Jurassic World still dominates

 Notably, Lightyear is the first Pixar movie to play on the big screen in more than two years since Onward in March 2020.

-During the pandemic, three Pixar movies - Soul, Luca and Turning Red - skipped theaters to land directly on Disney+, leaving some box office analysts to question whether consumers have been trained to watch Pixar movies at home.
+During the pandemic, three Pixar movies - Soul, Luca and Turning Red - skipped theatres to land directly on Disney+, leaving some box-office analysts to question whether consumers have been trained to watch Pixar movies at home.

 Other industry experts question if Disney is relying too heavily on brand recognition and not enough on execution.